bbstk/offload/README.md

-A ROS package for offloading computation across different hosts
+A ROS implementation of Reliable Autonomous Programs (RAMPs)

+This repository contains a route planning implementation of RAMPs.